Free UW E-mail for Alumni

 The UW Google Apps suite of services includes UW Google Email, an ad-free service with 7 GB of storage, plus a host of other features such as Google Calendar, Google Docs, Google Sites and Google Talk.
 Like UW Windows Live, UW Google Apps also has the familiar UW purple and gold you love!
 Learn more and sign up today.

 While UW-IT is supporting existing UW Windows Live accounts, new Windows Live accounts are not available at this time.
-Beginning winter quarter 2013, a new version of UW Exchange will be available to alumni.
+Sometime soon (probably early 2014), a new version of UW Exchange will be available to alumni.
 If you currently have a UW Windows Live account, click here to learn more about the UW Windows Live transition.

 About UW Alumni E-mail Services